 Peanut brittle pieces in pan.

-I have made my grandma’s recipe for peanut brittle for 8 years now, I have yet to find one that is better than hers.[/caption]
+I have made my grandma’s recipe for peanut brittle for 8 years now, I have yet to find one that is better.

 I’ve had my Grandma’s Peanut Brittle for as long as I can remember.
-I have this vivid memory of a Christmas candy tray, stemming from having Christmas at her house.
+I vividly remember a Christmas candy tray stemming from having Christmas at her house.

-That was when I was really young because I come from a large Catholic family with my dad having 7 siblings.
+That was when I was young because I come from a large Catholic family with my dad having 7 siblings.
 Naturally, we outgrew my grandparents’ house and rotated it between my aunts and uncles and, on two occasions, at my parents’ house.
 But every year, we had the infamous candy tray filled with peanut brittle.
 My Aunt Patty eventually started to make it as well.
 But I didn’t want this yummy, tasty tradition to be left to her.
-I tried to make it as well.
+So I started making it as well.

 close-up shot of a piece of brittle.

 I remember calling my grandma up and asking her for the recipe.
-The first thing she told me was to make sure I wore excellent oven mitts because otherwise, I would burn my hands.
+She first told me to make sure I wore excellent oven mitts because otherwise, I would burn my hands.
 She also noted that I should use oven mitts that I don’t care about just in case I need to throw them away.
-Okay, at this point, I will be honest I was scared.
+Okay, at this point, I will be honest, but I was scared.
 Scared that I was A – going to screw up massively and B – burn myself.
 Both are ugly situations.

 The hardest part of making Grandma’s Peanut Brittle is letting the candy cook at the proper temperature.
 I am just not patient.
 I only cook the candy to 280 degrees because I love the brittle color at this point; my grandma cooks it until 290.
 Either way, this brittle is the best.